Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

     speckle_image(:,:,3)=speckle_image(:,:,3)*(B/255);
     end

 X is the number of the e-paper palette and RGB the color levels applied to the whole image.
-Then just edit "color_packet.m" to seek to the new palette by its line number in "color_packet.m"
+Then just edit "color_packet.m" to seek to the new palette by its number in "Main_decoder.m"

     paper_color=X; %X your custome palette